emmajanedrews/base-template/_posts/2018-02-05-youre-invited-to-our-upcoming-fundraiser.md

 {% include pullquote.html %}

 We’re working on some really cool things for this event.
-There will be 50-50s,  raffles with great prizes, a photobooth, a deejay, and much more.
-We will serve appetizers, dinner, and dessert.
+There will be 50-50s, &nbsp;raffles with great prizes, a photobooth, a deejay, and much more. &nbsp;We will serve appetizers, dinner, and dessert.
 It will take place on a Saturday night, so sleep all day, get a babysitter, and come to the party!

 You’ll receive an invitation in the mail. **Fill out the RSVP card** and let us who if you’re coming and whether or not you’ll be bringing guests.<br><br>You can also forward this to friends and family to encourage them to donate, get involved, or help sponsor the event.
 It’s going to be a lot of fun, and **we appreciate any support you’re able to give,** whether it’s a pair of socks or a check for $10,000.